2014 Lory Meagher Cup

-The 2014 Lory Meagher Cup was the sixth staging of the Lory Meagher Cup hurling championship since its establishment by the Gaelic Athletic Association in 2009.
+The 2014 Lory Meagher Cup is the sixth edition of the Lory Meagher Cup since its establishment by the Gaelic Athletic Association in 2009 and is the fourth-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by four GAA county teams ranked 31–34 in the 2014 All-Ireland Senior Hurling Championship.
 The cup competition began on 3 May 2014 and ended on 7 June 2014.

 Warwickshire were the defending champions, however, they finished third in the group stage.
 Longford won the title after defeating Fermanagh by 3-18 to 3-16 in the final.
 The also were promoted to the 2015 Nicky Rackard Cup by defeating Sligo in the relegation-promotion play off.

+Teams

+A total of four teams contested the Lory Meagher Cup.